-Figure 1.
-A) Greenland ice sheet flow speeds from Joughin et al. (2018), with the Jakobshavn drainage basin outlined by the solid black line and the area shown in panel B by the dashed box.
-B) Ilulissat Fjord and Disko Bay bathymetry from Jakobsson et al. (2012), with the CTD (Conductivity Temperature Depth) site used for ocean temperature here marked by the red star.
-C) Example of the mesh used with finest resolution of 500 m with modeled velocities at the beginning of 2004.
+Figure 1. (a) Greenland ice sheet flow speeds from Joughin et al. (2018), with the Jakobshavn drainage basin outlined by the solid black line and the area shown in (b) by the dashed box. (b) Ilulissat Fjord and Disko Bay bathymetry from Jakobsson et al. (2012), with the CTD (conductivity temperature depth) site used for ocean temperature marked by the red star. (c) Example of the mesh used with finest resolution of 500 m with modeled velocities at the beginning of 2004.